dennisppaul/klangstrom-developer-diary/_posts/2022-08-22-AR_you_serious.md

 well, riddle me this!

-in summary, the problem i encountered while porting to *linux* was basicially due to the fact that my *macOS* build script passed the `core.a` library ( which the Arduino Environment creates during the build process ) before the sketch. this worked fine on *macOS* but not on *linux*. simple.
+in summary, the problem i encountered while porting to *linux* was basically due to the fact that my *macOS* build script passed the `core.a` library ( which the Arduino Environment creates during the build process ) before the sketch. this worked fine on *macOS* but not on *linux*. simple.

 ---